datawire/quark/docs/language-reference/core.rst

 Functions
 ~~~~~~~~~

 Functions typically define actions that can be taken outside of the context of a specific class.
 Functions may require input parameters (which are typed) and may return a value (also typed).
 Functions do not act on specific objects unless those objects are passed in as input parameters.
-Functions may belong to a package or be defined as part of the default unnamed package.
+Functions may belong to a namespace or be defined as part of the default unnamed namespace.
 They are defined as follows:

 *returnType* *functionName* **(** *parameters* **) {**
     *codeToExecute*